 But if you could somehow stand out against local competition without costly renovations or steep price reductions, wouldn’t that be grand?

-What if you could convey your authenticity to the traveler and establish rapport through select visual content, incentivizing online browsers to book rather than bounce?
+What if you could know exactly which hotel pictures to choose to best convey your authenticity to the traveller?
+What if you could establish rapport with them through select visual content, incentivizing online browsers to book rather than bounce?

-I’m going to share 5 tips for better visual content that will connect travelers emotionally to your hotel, increasing your brand awareness and booking potential.
+You can.
+I’m going to share 5 tips for better visual content that will connect travellers emotionally to your hotel, increasing your brand awareness and booking potential.

 Show your hotel in the best possible light